dianathedev/Ottergram/README.md

 ## Overview

-<p> Web application that allows students to vote on how likely it is that a given topic will show up on the next test.
+<p> Web application that displays images using various techniques.
-This application is written in Javascript and uses JQuery and AJAX </p>
+This application is written in Javascript and uses HTML and CSS </p>

 ## Installation and Execution
 ### Prerequisites

-* Node.js
-    <p> For latest version download from https://nodejs.org/en/download/ </p>

 * Atom text editor (Any Editor)
     <p> Install at > https://atom.io/ </p>